Data Item (Variable) Declaration

 Level Number

-The level number specifies the hierarchy of data items or variables.
-Level number is a one or two-digit numeric value.
-The valid level numbers are - 01 to 49, 66, 77 and 88.
+The level number specifies the hierarchy of data items or variables in the declaration.
+It is a one- or two-digit numeric value.
+The valid level numbers are 01 to 49, 66, 77, and 88.

-Level numbers are two types based on their usage -
+Level numbers are of two types based on their usage -

-• General purpose level numbers (01 to 49) - General purpose level numbers are used for regular variables declaration.
-The level numbers hierarchy should be in ascending order from lower number to higher number. i.e., 01 is the highest level number, and 49 is the lowest level number.
+• General purpose level numbers (01 to 49) - General purpose level numbers declare regular variables that simply process the data.
+The hierarchy of level numbers should be in ascending order.
+For example, 01 is the highest level number, and 49 is the lowest level number.

-• Special purpose level numbers (66, 77 and 88) - These level numbers are used for special purposes like renaming a variable and declaring individual variables and conditional names.
+• Special purpose level numbers (66, 77 and 88) - These level numbers are used to declare the variables for special purposes.

 • 66 level number - It is used to create another logical group by regrouping the elementary variables of a group.
 The RENAMES clause is used along with it to rename the group.